Diapir: Economic importance

 Diapirs or piercement structures are structures resulting from the penetration of overlaying material.
 By pushing upward and piercing overlying rock layers, diapirs can form anticlines (arch-like shape folds), salt domes (mushroom/dome-shaped diapirs), and other structures capable of trapping hydrocarbons such as petroleum and natural gas.
 Igneous intrusions themselves are typically too hot to allow the preservation of preexisting hydrocarbons.

+Occurrences

+There are many salt domes and salt glaciers in the Zagros mountains, formed by the collision of two tectonic plates, the Eurasian Plate and the Arabian Plate.
+There are underwater salt domes in the Gulf of Mexico.